ramblingsofadev/docs/console.md

 <h2 id="prompts">Prompts</h2>

 Prompts are great for asking users for input beyond what is accepted by arguments.
 For example, you might want to confirm with a user before doing an administrative task, or you might ask her to select from a list of possible choices.
-Prompts accept `Aphiria\Console\Output\Prompts\Question` objects.

 <h3 id="confirmation">Confirmation</h3>

-To ask a user to confirm an action with a simple "y" or "yes", use an `Aphiria\Console\Output\Prompts\Confirmation`:
+To ask a user to confirm an action with a simple "y" or "yes", use a confirmation prompt.

 ```php
 use Aphiria\Console\Output\Prompts\Confirmation;